Andy2887/Http-Server/README.md

-# HTTP Server in Java
+# HTTP Server with WebSocket Support

-A multi-threaded HTTP server implementation in Java that supports concurrent connections, file serving, and various HTTP endpoints.
+A multi-threaded HTTP server implementation in Java that supports concurrent connections, file serving, HTTP endpoints, and **real-time WebSocket communication** for bidirectional messaging.

 ## Tech Stack